Local Regulations

 City Requirements

-- Obtain a renovation permit before starting any cleanup work.
+- Permit Requirement: Obtain necessary demolition and renovation permits before starting any cleanup.

 State Requirements